effector/effector/docs/api/effector/sample.md

 // Result will be store, because source and clock are stores.

 const event = sample({ source: $store, clock: event });
-// Because not all arguments are storess
+// Because not all arguments are stores.
 ```

 ## `sample(sourceStore, clockEvent, fn?)`